A Python Package for Sampling from Copulae: clayton: Classes

 If this relation holds and $C$ is a copula function, then $C$ is called an Archimedean copula.
-A characterization for \eqref{eq:arch_cop} to be a copula is that the generator needs to be a d-monotonic function, \emph{i.e.} $\varphi$ is differentiable there up to the order $d$ and the derivatives satisfy
+A necessary condition for \eqref{eq:arch_cop} to be a copula is that the generator $\varphi$ is a $d$-monotonic function, i.e., it is differentiable up to the order $d$ and its derivatives satisfy

-for $x \in (0, \infty)$ (see corollary 2.1 of \cite{10.1214/07-AOS556}).
-It is peculiarly interesting to emphasize that $d$-monotone Archimedean inverse generators do not necessarily generate Archimedean copulae in dimensions higher than $d$.
-To that extent, some Archimedean subclasses are only implemented for the bivariate case as in a greater dimension, they do not generate an Archimedean copula.
-In the bivariate case, it is worth noticing that Equation \eqref{eq:dmono} can be interpreted as $\varphi$ be a convex function.
+for $x \in (0, \infty)$ (see Corollary 2.1 of \cite{10.1214/07-AOS556}).
+Note that $d$-monotonic Archimedean inverse generators do not necessarily generate Archimedean copulas in dimensions higher than $d$ (see \cite{10.1214/07-AOS556}).
+As a result, some Archimedean subclasses are only implemented for the bivariate case as they do not generate an Archimedean copula in higher dimensions.
+In the bivariate case, \eqref{eq:dmono} can be interpreted as $\varphi$ being a convex function.

-Implemented Archimedean copula classes in the module are commonly used one-parameter families, such as Clayton (\cite{10.2307/2335289}), Gumbel (\cite{1960}), Joe (\cite{joe1997multivariate}), Frank \cite{Frank1979} and AMH (\cite{ALI1978405}) copulae for the multivariate case.
-Remark that every Archimedean copulae are always symmetric and in dimension $3$ or higher only positive association are allowed.
-For the specific bivariate case, other families such as numbers from 4.2.9 to 4.2.15 and 4.2.22 of Section $4.2$ of \cite{nelsen2007introduction} are implemented.
-We refer the reader to Appendices \ref{app:bv_arch} and \ref{app:mv_arch} for definitions and illustrations of these parametric copula models.
+The \textsf{clayton} package implements common one-parameter families of Archimedean copulas, such as the Clayton (\cite{10.2307/2335289}), Gumbel (\cite{1960}), Joe (\cite{joe1997multivariate}), Frank (\cite{Frank1979}), and AMH (\cite{ALI1978405}) copulas for the multivariate case.
+It is worth noting that all Archimedean copulas are symmetric, and in dimensions 3 or higher, only positive associations are allowed.
+For the specific bivariate case, the package also implements other families, such as those numbered from 4.2.9 to 4.2.15 and 4.2.22 in Section 4.2 of \cite{nelsen2007introduction}.
+Definitions and illustrations of these parametric copula models can be found in appendices \ref{app:bv_arch} and \ref{app:mv_arch}.